Oct 17, 2024

 Olympus EM1 III and Zuiko 12-45mm f4.0 PRO lens.
 ISO200, f5.6, and 1/320.
 The Enhanced Raw File was converted into Color and Monochrome in Workspace.

-Complex digital camera components like the image processor, image sensor, IBIS, and computational functions like Auto HDR and the High Ress mode did not replace the need for knowledge, skills, advanced lighting, and camera knowledge.
-They also didn't replace the need for a tripod, fill-in flash, lens filters, diffusers, reflectors, remote shutter control, or any other photography skill.
+Complex digital camera components like the image processor, image sensor, IBIS, and computational features like Auto HDR and the Olympus High Ress mode did not replace the need for knowledge, complex lighting skills, and experienced photographers.
+They also didn't replace the need for a tripod, fill-in flash, lens filters, diffusers, reflectors, remote shutters, or any other camera option.

 Olympus EM5 II with the Lumix 12-35mm f2.8.
 ISO200, f7.1, 1/160.